 Population

 Fairfax County has a population of about 1.17 million.
 The proposed project is in the Dranesville Magisterial District in McLean.
-The project impacts approximately 25 single family homes and thousands of people that pass through the Chesterbrook Road and North Albemarle Street intersection daily.
+The project impacts approximately 10 single family homes on Broad Branch Court.

 Historic Flooding Data and Hydrologic Studies